Finding accommodation in Hamburg

 Registering your address/registration certificate

 You must register your new address within 2 weeks after moving in.
-You can register at the customer service centers of the City of Hamburg.
+Individuals who have no children under the age of 18 can use the City of Hamburg’s electronic registration.
+All other groups must register at the city customer service centers.
 Book an appointment (ideally online) within 2 weeks after moving to comply with the registration period.
 After registering, you will receive a registration certificate, which allows you to open a bank account or apply for your residence permit, for example.

 Legal support for tenants

-If you encounter legal issues in relation to your tenancy, the ÖRA (public legal advice for low-income individuals) or an advocacy group (e.g., the tenants’ association) can give you advice and support.
+If you encounter legal issues in relation to your tenancy, the ÖRA (public legal advice for low-income individuals) or an advocacy group (e.g., tenants’ associations) can give you advice and support.

 More apartment-hunting advice is available from the Hamburg Welcome Center.